adibarra/enchant-tweaker/README.md

 Normally axes are treated as tools when used in combat.
 This causes them to take double durability damage when they are used in combat.
 Enabling this tweak removes the double durability damage penalty.

 ### Axe Weapons
-Allow the addition of some weapon enchantments that that normally can not be added onto axes.
+Allow the addition of some weapon enchantments that normally can not be added onto axes.
 Enabling this tweak allows you to add the following enchantments to axes: Fire Aspect, Knockback, and Looting.

 ### Bow Infinity Fix
 Normally even though you have Infinity on a bow, you need to have arrows in your inventory to shoot.
 Enabling this tweak will allow you to shoot arrows without having them in your inventory.